 These features, however, have not yet been rolled out globally for everyone to use and are being beta tested in the United States with brands like Nike, MAC, Zara, etc.

 Think about it: You can use Instagram ads to reach a wider audience who is interested in your products and give them an opportunity to immediately buy from you.
-Not only this, but you can retarget people who have shown an interest in your product or business but have not converted into a paying customer.
+Not only this, but you can retarget people who have shown an interest in your product or business but have not converted into paying customers.
 A shoppable post could be the push they need to make their next move.

 Find new audiences or shoppers in this case by leveraging the data you have about your current customers by creating lookalike audiences.
 These new audiences will have similar characteristics and interests as your customers, making them ideal target audiences.

 For example, the Korean brand Dear Klairs wanted to create new ways of engaging their audience and driving sales through Instagram.
 So, they ran a campaign that combined both Instagram ads with branded content and shoppable posts, with product tags.
-They saw a 1.8x higher return on ad spends and a 45% decrease in cost per purchase.
+They saw a 1.8x higher return on ad spending and a 45% decrease in cost per purchase.
 There was also a 41% increase in the number of people they reached.

 You can either run existing shoppable posts as ads or you can create new ads with product tags on Ads Manager.
 You could also use ads with product tags only to retarget audiences who have shown an interest in your product – allowing them to convert to a paying customer.